Hidradenitis Suppurativa Foundation Danby Research Grants

 Two awards were made in 2018.
 Dr. Angel Byrd, the Ethnic Skin Postdoctoral Fellow at Johns Hopkins Department of Dermatology, was awarded a grant to establish a tissue bank and study the cells that enter HS skin lesions.
 Dr. Martina Porter, a Research Fellow and dermatologist at Beth Israel Hospital in Boston, is conducting a clinical trial of sclerotherapy to treat HS skin tunnels.

-In 2019, three awards were made.
+In 2019, two awards were made.
 Dr. John Frew, an investigative dermatologist at Rockefeller University, received an award for a pilot study of brodalumab in HS, a potential new treatment.
 Dr. Abrar Qureshi, Chair of Dermatology at Brown University, received an award to develop a new Hidradenitis Suppurativa Screening Tool (HST).
-Drs.
-Mohammadreza Nasiriavanaki and Steven Daveluy from Wayne State University, Detroit, are collaborating on a project to identify special radiomic signatures of HS lesions.

 The HSF is very excited to sponsoring all these research projects and talented investigators.